 How long should I keep certified mail receipts?

-Is certified mail the same as registered mail?
+Is registered mail the same as certified mail?

 No, they're different services.
-Certified mail ($4.35) provides basic tracking and delivery confirmation, perfect for legal documents.
-Registered mail ($16.50+) offers maximum security with a documented chain of custody at every step, used mainly for valuable items.
-For most legal and business purposes, certified mail is sufficient and much more affordable.
+Certified mail ($5.30) provides tracking and delivery confirmation.
+Registered mail ($16.50+) offers maximum security with a documented chain of custody at every step, mainly used for valuable items.

 Can I send certified mail internationally?

 No, USPS Certified Mail is only available for domestic addresses within the United States.
-For international proof of delivery, you'll need to use Registered Mail International or a private carrier like FedEx or UPS with signature confirmation.
+For international delivery records, you'll need Registered Mail International or a private carrier like FedEx or UPS with signature confirmation.

 Making the Right Choice for Your Needs